MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/data-ingestion/common-data-ingestion-errors.md

 ## Ingestion errors or corrupt data with Power Query

-### Data Time Values parsing error or parsed incorrectly
+### Date/Time values parsing error or parsed incorrectly

 The most common data type mismatch occurs when a date field isn't set to the correct date format.
 This mismatch can be caused by either: the source data isn't formatted correctly OR the locale is incorrect.
 To fix an incorrect format, update the data at the source and reingest.
 To fix an incorrect locale, adjust the locale in the Power Query transformations.
 For example: